 GeneCards Summary for TRIM72 Gene

 TRIM72 (Tripartite Motif Containing 72, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
+Among its related pathways are Striated Muscle Contraction.
 GO annotations related to this gene include phosphatidylserine binding.
 An important paralog of this gene is TRIM50.

 UniProtKB/Swiss-Prot for TRIM72 Gene